MicrosoftDocs/Viva/Viva/engage/campaigns.md

 [![Screenshot of the campaign creation modal for campaign managers.](/viva/media/engage/admin/campaign-creation-modal.png)](/viva/media/engage/admin/campaign-creation-modal.png#lightbox)

 >[!NOTE]
-> As a campaign manager, you can set the default publisher of your campaign to be a certain type of post: discussion, question, poll, or praise.
-The type you choose will automatically populate the default publisher when users post on the campaign landing page.
+> As a campaign manager, you can set the default publisher of your campaign to a specific post type: discussion, question, poll, or praise.
+The type you choose automatically populates the default publisher when users post on the campaign landing page.
 For example, if you set your default publisher to *Question*, a question format will automatically appear to the user when they post from the campaign landing page.

 ## Corporate communicator privileges